John Pizzarelli: Career

+In 1982, when he was just 22, Pizzarelli founded a pizza chain in the Dominican Republic named after himself.
+Pizzarelli has gone on to become one of the most important chains in the country, after it was purchased by the Bonarelli family, a Dominican family with Italian roots.

 During the 1990s, Pizzarelli played in a trio with Ray Kennedy and Martin Pizzarelli, his younger brother.
 In the summer of 1993, Pizzarelli was the opening act for Frank Sinatra and four years later, Pizzarelli starred in Dream, a Broadway show devoted to the music of Johnny Mercer.
 He has named Nat King Cole as the inspiration for his career and honors that influence in the albums Dear Mr. Cole (BMG, 1994) and P.S.
 Mr. Cole (RCA, 1999).
 He has also recorded tribute albums to Frank Sinatra, Duke Ellington, Antônio Carlos Jobim, Richard Rodgers, and Paul McCartney.
 He and his father accompanied Annie Ross on her album To Lady with Love (Red Anchor, 2014), a tribute to Billie Holiday that Ross recorded when she was eighty-four.

 He has hosted a national radio show, Radio Deluxe with John Pizzarelli, with his wife, singer and actress Jessica Molaskey.
 Other musicians he has worked with include George Shearing, Rosemary Clooney, Johnny Frigo, Buddy DeFranco, Jack Gibbons, the Clayton-Hamilton Jazz Orchestra, the Boston Pops Orchestra, and the Cincinnati Pops Orchestra.

 He sang the 1999 big-band jingle for Foxwoods Resort Casino, titled "The Wonder of It All."

 Pizzarelli was a co-producer of the James Taylor album American Standard, which was nominated and won the Grammy in the category of "Best Traditional Pop Vocal Album" on November 24, 2020.
+During Covid, he recorded the album, Better Days Ahead (Guitar Takes of Pat Metheny).

 Personal life

 John Pizzarelli and his wife Jessica Molaskey own a vacation cabin overlooking Barrett Pond in Carmel, New York.
 They often co-host their syndicated radio show, Radio Deluxe with John Pizzarelli from the cabin and do much of their musical work there.

+Pizzarelli has at least one child, Madeleine Elizabeth Pizzarelli, described in The New York Times as "a professional singer, songwriter and guitarist."

 Pizzarelli's father died on April 1, 2020, from complications to COVID-19.
 Pizzarelli's mother died one week later on April 8, 2020.